-There are a wide range of legal provisions which are designed to provide rights and protection in Scotland.
+There are a wide range of legal provisions that are designed to provide rights and protection in Scotland.
 Scotland has introduced a Charter of Rights for people with dementia and their carers.
 The charter is not law but it explains your existing rights as set out in human rights law and other legal provisions.

-www.alzscot.org/campaigning/rights_based_approach
+www.alzscot.org/charter_of_rights